 - Half a dozen passport photos.
 The application itself requires two attached photos, the fingerprinting process another three and we’ve probably missed at least one other along the way.
 These do not require an apostille stamp.

-- Xerox of every page (yes, inside and outside and all the blank ones too) of your passport.
+- Xerox of every page (yes, inside and outside and all the blank ones too) of your passport with a notary and “timbre” (little tax stamps you can buy at the fruit stand outside the courthouse) on each.
 Make sure that any entry and exit stamps for Costa Rica are clear and legible (this can be challenging because often they aren’t legible on the original).

 - If you have an immigration lawyer representing you then include the “Assignation of Power of Attorney for Representation” document you signed to allow the attorney to act on your behalf.